Updated: Aug 1

 Bacon has contributed to the development of the English prose when the bulk English prose was full of loose sentences of enormous length; he supplied at once short, crisp and firmly knit sentences of a type unfamiliar in English.
 He rejected the overcrowded imagery but knew how to light up his thoughts with well-placed figures.
 These essays are of endless interest and profit: The more one reads them, the more remarkable seem their compactness.
 According to Hugh Walker, Bacon took one of the longest steps overtaken in the evolution of the English prose style.
 It should be read slowly and thoughtfully, not for the style but because they are extremely condensed.
 Conciseness of expression and compactness are the most striking qualities of Bacon's style in his "Essays".

-Bacon had a marvellous power of compressing his ideas in few words, which ordinary writers would express in several sentences, thus many of his sentences are like proverbs as mentioned.
+Bacon had a marvelous power of compressing his ideas in few words, which ordinary writers would express in several sentences, thus many of his sentences are like proverbs as mentioned.
 His “Essays" are full of illustrations, allusions and quotations.
 Some of these quotations are from Latin sources.
 He also gives us quotations from "The Bible".
 These allusions and quotations seem to serve his style more scholarly.